Ethical Considerations for Images

 When working on sensitive subjects such as burial spaces or spaces with human remains, private or ritual objects, or photography of war, violence, conflict, or protest, is it appropriate to include a high-res color photograph?
 Could a line drawing replace a photograph to help make your argument without recirculating a sensitive image?

-As part of our service for Custom Image Creation, the VRC can create basic line drawings for members of the UChicago art history community.
+As part of our service for Custom Image Creation, the VRC can help edit images related to ethical considerations and/or create basic line drawings for members of the UChicago art history community.
 For more advanced custom imaging projects, we recommend reaching out to Dale Mertes, Visualization Specialist and 3D Animator, IT Services.
-(We’re happy to introduce you, if you’d like!)
-Similarly, if you do not have access to Adobe Photoshop or other photo editing software and would like help editing or cropping images related to ethics and would like to collaborate with the VRC, we can help you.